-After exchanging several emails, I fell in love with her natural down-to-earth energy, spirit of fun and enthusiasm, and passion for her Vitamix.
+After exchanging several emails, I fell in love with her natural down-to-earth energy, spirit of fun and enthusiasm, and passion for her Blender.
 But, what was most appealing to me was her raw honesty about her life.
 I always respond to people that are present and full, no matter what their experiences, and Dawn is committed to a conscious and mindful way of moving through the world and it is inspiring.

 I am constantly touched by her love for Chris, and was so thrilled when they opened their lives to the Body Ecology Diet and pH Miracle.
 I look forward to getting updates about how their health is improving with the power of whole foods and alkalinity, and, of course, their Vitamix.

 Check out Dawn's Selene and her "Misadventures of a Crafty Woman" for all kinds of fabulous DIY ideas like: homemade garlic supplements, homemade natural sunscreen, homemade hand sanitizer, homemade mouthwash, homemade toothpaste, natural lip balm, and homemade vanilla extract.
 I can't wait to see what she shares next!